enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

     Once photons are past this radius, they can no longer split.
 In units of kpc.
 If this value is negative (by default), photons can always split.
 Default: ``FLOAT_UNDEFINED``.
+``RadiativeTransferSplitPhotonRadius`` (external)
+    The physical radius (from the domain center) beyond which photons are no longer split (in kpc).
+Default : -99999 ``RadiativeTransferDeletPhotonByPosition`` (external)
+    If on, deletes photons once they have traveled a specified distance from either the computational domain center or the source position (below).
+    Default : 0
-``RadiativeTransferHubbleTimeFraction`` (external)
+``RadiativeTransferDeletePhotonRadius`` (external)
+    If ``RadiativeTransferDeletePhotonByPosition = 1``, deletes photons once they have traveled this distance (in code units) from the domain center.
+Unused if negative.
+Default : -99999 ``RadiativeTransferDeletePhotonSourceRadius`` (external) If ``RadiativeTransferDeletePhotonByPosition = 1``, deletes photons once they have traveled this distance (in code units) from their source center.
+Unused if negative.
+Default : 1.0E20 ``RadiativeTransferHubbleTimeFraction`` (external)
     Photon packages are deleted when its associated photo-ionization timescale, considering the limit when all photons are absorbed in